-Oscar’s of Breckenridge Salmonella Outbreak and Litigation
+Oscar’s of Breckenridge Salmonella Outbreak Lawsuits

 In July 2016, the Colorado Department of Public Health and Environment (CDPHE) and Summit County Public Health (SCPH) investigated an outbreak of Salmonella Ohio.
 Infection occurred among patrons and staff of Oscar’s of Breckenridge which was found to have substantial food handling deficiencies.
 In total 19 cases were identified.
 Of those, 7 were patrons and 12 were workers.
 Among patrons, 4 were laboratory confirmed with Salmonella Ohio.
 Three were probable cases.
 Ill customers dined at Oscar’s on between July 1 and July 4.
 Investigators planned to conduct a case-control study in an effort to determine a specific contaminated food item.
 However, because the restaurant did not have reservation logs, online ordering or take out logs from which to identify potential controls, efforts to identify a sufficient number non-ill restaurant patrons were not successful.
 Thus, no specific food item could be implicated as the source of infection.